KhannaRishika/Hotel_Booking_Analysis_AWS/README (1).md

 ## Technology Used
 - Programming Language - Python
 - Amazon Web Service (AWS)
-1. S3 (Simple Storage Service)
+1. EC2
-2. Athena
+2. S3 (Simple Storage Service)
-3. Glue Crawler
+3. Glue Crawler/Catalog
-4. Glue Catalog
+4. Athena
-5. EC2
+6. Quicksight
 - Apache Kafka

 ## Dataset Used
 Here is the dataset used in the video -